-12. Honour Based Violence (HBV) / Female Genital Mutilation (FGM)
+12. Honour Based Abuse (HBA) / Female Genital Mutilation (FGM)

-(Honour-based' violence (HBV) [JK28] encompasses crimes which have been committed to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage, and practices such as breast ironing.
-All forms of so-called HBV are abuse (regardless of the motivation) and will be handled and escalated as such.
-The indicators of HBAV and associated factors will be covered with staff within safeguarding training.
-All members of staff are alert to the possibility of a child being at risk of HBV, or already having suffered HBAV.
-All members of staff are aware that all forms of HBV are abuse (regardless of the motivation) and will be handled and escalated as such.
-Staff will speak with DSL if they are concerned about HBAV.
+'Honour-based' abuse (HBA) encompasses crimes which have been committed to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage, and practices such as breast ironing.
+All forms of so-called HBAV are abuse (regardless of the motivation) and will be handled and escalated as such.

+The indicators of HBA and associated factors will be covered with staff within safeguarding training.
+All members of staff are alert to the possibility of a child being at risk of HBA, or already having suffered HBA.
+All members of staff are aware that all forms of HBA are abuse (regardless of the motivation) and will be handled and escalated as such.
+Staff will speak with DSL if they are concerned about HBA.

 FGM is considered child abuse and a grave violation of the human rights of girls and women.
 It comprises of procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
 It is illegal to subject any child to FGM in the UK and to take a child abroad to undergo FGM.
+There is a duty (2015) to report to the police if it is discovered that a girl under 18 appears to have been a victim of FGM.